itamey/bmi_app/README.md

 ## Licensing

-The BMI Calculator App is licensed under the MIT License.
+The BMI Calculator App is licensed under the ALX.
 You are free to use, modify, and distribute this project as per the terms of the license.